JunkynioyPH/PySoundBoard/README.md

 Soundboard written in python as a hobby project.

 I've always wanted a soundboard but I cant find one that is free to use.
 So I made my own!
+Lmao.

 # Disclaimer
 Do note that **I do not own ANY OF THE AUDIO FILES** in SoundFiles Folder.